Why You Might Need To Talk To A Counselor

 Reasons to Talk to a Counselor

-Sometimes, people think that counseling is only for those who are severally mentally ill or in crisis, but this is simply not true.
-People seek counseling for a variety of reasons from minor to serious.
+Sometimes, people think that counseling is only for those who are severely mentally ill or in crisis, but this is simply not true.
+People seek counseling for a variety of reasons, from minor to serious.
 Some people also think counseling is a sign of weakness, but again, if your body is sick or injured, is it weak to get treatment?
 No. The same is true for seeking help for a mental health issue.
 There are more options than ever for affordable treatment.
-You do not have to suffer alone or for a long time.
-Remember that counseling has changed since its infancy, the goal of most therapists is to help clients get better as soon as possible.
-Many therapists practice solution-focused therapy when appropriate so you will not be in counseling three times a week for years in order to see improvement.
+You do not have to suffer alone, or for a long time.
+Remember that counseling has changed since its infancy.
+The goal of most therapists is to help clients get better as soon as possible.
+Many therapists practice solution-focused therapy when appropriate, so you will not be in counseling three times a week for years in order to see improvement.

 Finding a Counselor

 Once a person has decided to seek counseling, it may feel overwhelming trying to find the "right" counselor.
 Some clients get overwhelmed because they feel the counselor might have to have a certain certification or number of years of experience.
 These are valid qualities to search for in a counselor, but it is just as important to remember that you may not know until you meet your counselor if he or she is the right fit for you.
 Research has shown that more important than certifications and number of years of experience is the rapport and trust between the counselor and client.
 Carl Rogers calls it "unconditional positive regard" which simply put, means that you feel you can share anything with your therapist.
 This alone is healing, to have a safe and judgment-free zone, with someone who will listen and offer feedback without judgment and authority.